-- Standard package: 200-300 Mb

-Full package: 500-900 Mb

-NGS package: 21-24 Gb

-- Display:

-- It is recommended to set the screen resolution to a value greater than 1280x720.

-- Internet:

-- Internet connection is required for some tasks like loading data from online databases.
+- Standard package: 200-300 Mb - Online installer (with default settings), Full package: 500-900 Mb - NGS package (with ChIP-Seq data): 21-24 Gb - UGENE with all components installed (data for metagenomics classification and ChIP-Seq): 250Gb - Display: - It is recommended to set the screen resolution to 1280 x 720 or greater. - Internet: - Internet connection is required for some tasks like loading data from online databases.

-UGENE takes care to use capabilities of your system: the more RAM and cores you have, the more quickly you'll get results of your calculations.
+UGENE takes care to use the capabilities of your system: the more RAM and cores you have, the more quickly you'll get results of your calculations.